 A lot of IT companies are predicting the growth of their business in the next 5 years without taking into account the growth in the corresponding increase in HR.
 Enterprises today onboard skilled if not multi-skilled individuals.
 It is no more about taking in employees to keep them sticking with just one skill all throughout their career.

-With the increase in automation and introduction of updated technologies, employers require individuals who are trained in the latest technologies and who can handle using new ones too.
-The fresh recruitment in campuses does not come anywhere close to the massive rise in open seats of engineering colleges.
-This is why, the ONLY cure to even start off, stay on, grow and flourish in the destructive market of the IT industry is to upskill, cross-skill, reskill and also move on to expert skill.
-Here is a look at what we mean:
+With the increase in automation and introduction of high-end technologies, employers require individuals who are trained in the latest technologies.
+Also, the fresher recruitment in campuses does not come anywhere close to the number of engineering graduates every year.
+This is why, the ONLY cure to even start off, stay on, grow and flourish in the destructive IT market of the IT industry is to upskill, cross-skill, reskill and also move employees to expert skill.